Equivariant Neural Simulators for Stochastic Spatiotemporal Dynamics: Applications and model designs

-\paragraph{Problem setting.} The second problem considers spatiotemporal migration of biological cells.
-The system is modeled by the Cellular Potts model (CPM), consisting of a regular lattice $L$, a set of cells $C$, and a time-evolving function $x^t: L \rightarrow C$~\cite{Graner1992}.
-Furthermore, each cell has an associated type $\tau(c)$.
-See also Figures~\ref{fig:title-page-illustration} and~\ref{subfig:cellsort-model-diagram} for illustrations.
-Specifically, we consider an extension of the cell sorting simulation, proposed in~\cite{Graner1992}, which is a prototypical application of the CPM.
-In this setting, the system is initialized as a randomly configured culture of adjacent cells.
-The dynamics are driven by the varying contact energies between cell types and the inherent randomness of the CPM simulation, causing cells of the same type to cluster together over time.
-To generate the ground-truth data, we use CompuCell3D~\cite{Swat2012}, a state-of-the-art implementation of the CPM. \paragraph{Symmetries and backbone architecture.} As the domain $L$ is a regular lattice, one relevant symmetry is shift equivariance.
-Further, since $x^t$ maps to a \emph{set} of cells $C$, the second symmetry we consider is equivariance to permutations of $C$; see Figure~\ref{fig:title-page-illustration} for an intuitive schematic.
+\paragraph{Symmetries and backbone architecture.} As the domain $L$ is a regular lattice, one relevant symmetry is shift equivariance.
+Further, since $x$ maps to a \emph{set} of cells $C$, the second symmetry we consider is equivariance to permutations of $C$; see Figure~\ref{fig:title-page-illustration} for an intuitive schematic.
 To respect both symmetries, we propose a novel message passing graph neural network architecture.
-We first transform the input $x^t$ to a one-hot encoded version, such that all lattice sites map to a one-hot vector of cell indices along the channel axis.
+We first transform the input $x$ to a one-hot encoded version, such that $x$ maps all lattice sites to a one-hot vector of cell indices along the channel axis.
 We then consider each channel as a separate node $h_i$.
-Subsequently, message passing layers operate according to the following update equation
+Subsequently, message passing layers operate according to the following update equation: